kind3r/genius-firmware-mks-sgen-l/README.md

-# Artillery Genius Marlin build for the MKS SGEN L 32bit board and TMC2209 drivers
+# Artillery Genius Marlin build for the MKS SGEN L 32bit board and TMC2209 drivers and Hemera extruder

 This repository contains my modified **Marlin 2.x firmware** (mostly configuration files) designed to run on the Artillery Genius upgraded with a **MKS SGEN L 32bit** board and **TMC2209** stepper motor drivers running in UART mode with sensorles homing and **BLTouch**.